tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 Point out:

-* While these are all different keys than from BIP32, they are still mainnet Bitcoin keys.
+* While these are all different keys from BIP32, they are still mainnet Bitcoin keys.

 * Let's change that by creating some testnet Bitcoin keys.